magorbalassy/stream-recorder/README.md

 ## Dockerfile

-Based on the official `nginx` image, it has `Python3` and `pip` added, plus the required app librareis and files are copied as well.
+Based on the official `nginx` image, it has `Python3` and `pip` added, plus the required app libraries and files are copied as well.
 The `nginx` entrypoint is preserved, it's updated to launch `gunicorn` serving the app in the backend.
 Nginx will route requests coming to `/` to the frontend, requests from the frontend going to `/api` is routed to the backend.